ZAR

 View Photos

-We would rank the Masai Mara as one of the top five reserves in Africa for lion and cheetah sightings.
+We would also rank the Masai Mara as one of the top five reserves in Africa for lion and cheetah sightings.
 It is also unusually reliable for leopards, along with other less glamorous carnivores such as spotted hyenas, jackals, and bat-eared foxes.
 Amboseli is one of the top places anywhere in Africa for watching elephant interactions at close quarters.

 Classic safari scene of a large bull elephant against a Kilimanjaro backdrop at sunrise.
 Cattle egret visible perched on the elephants back.
 Amboseli national park, Kenya.

-Wildebeest are resident in both reserves, but the Masai Mara is renowned for the migration of hundreds of thousands of these doleful-looking antelope from neighboring Tanzania between August and October.
+Wildebeest are resident in both reserves, but the Masai Mara is renowned for the migration of hundreds of thousands of these doleful-looking antelope from neighbouring Tanzania between August and October.
+The more arid northern reserves, most notably Samburu-Buffalo Springs, support a quite different set of grazers like beisa oryx, lesser kudu, Guenther’s dik-dik, and the unique, long-necked gerenuk.

 Wildlilfe_Kenya_Generuk

-Here you will also see the critically endangered Grevy’s zebra, the world’s largest wild equid and far more narrowly striped than the more widespread plains zebra, which occurs alongside it in Samburu-Buffalo Springs.
-Another creature unique to the north is the reticulated giraffe, which has a more geometric and striking coat pattern than the Masai Giraffe.
+Here, you will also see the critically endangered Grevy’s zebra, the world’s largest wild equid and far more narrowly striped than the more widespread plains zebra, which occurs alongside it in Samburu-Buffalo Springs.
+Another creature unique to the north is the reticulated giraffe, which has a more geometric and striking coat pattern than the Masai giraffe.

 Other major reserves such as Laikipia, Meru, and Tsavo East and West tend to support an intermediate selection of grazers.
 Very different again are the montane forests of the Aberdares and Central Highlands, coastal forests around Diani and Watamu, and tropical lowland forests in western sites such as Kakamega.